nadrojisk/PythonIDS/project2.md

 # Executive summary

 For this project we were tasked with producing a Python based intrusion detection system (IDS).
-Our IDS is specifically a host based IDS, by that we mean the scanner is ran on each host on the network.
+Our IDS is specifically a host based IDS <!-- incorrect network based ids need to update-->, by that we mean the scanner is ran on each host on the network.
 Since the network we are running on is using a wired switch the IDS can only see traffic to or from the host it is running on.

 The IDS implementation protects against NMAP's SYN Scans, ACK Scans, and XMAS Scans, Ettercap's ARP Poisoning, Responder's LLMNR and NetBIOS-NS Poisoning, Metasploit's ms17_010_psexec exploit.